CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 >
 {: .callout}

-> ## Starting an Interactive session of Jupyter Lab
+> ## Starting an Interactive session of Jupyter Lab and Open Jyupyter Lab
 >
 > As we will be working in Jupyter Lab to explore some concepts when working with HPC systems and deep learning your challenge is to
 > start an interactive application of Jupyter Lab with the following parameters